cambiatus/backend/.github/deep-dive.md

 - **[Resources](#Resources)**

 # Architecture Overview
-Cambiatus is a DApp (decentralized application) that leverages [EOS](https://training.eos.io/) blockchain protocol, here are few resource to checkout if you are new to DApp, [[1]](https://www.freecodecamp.org/news/what-is-a-dapp-a-guide-to-ethereum-dapps/), [[2]](https://medium.com/proof-systems/a-dapp-is-not-a-protocol-824411a55582).
+Cambiatus is a DApp (decentralized application) that leverages the [EOS](https://training.eos.io/) blockchain protocol.
+Here are a few resources to checkout if you are new to DApp, [What is a Dapp](https://www.freecodecamp.org/news/what-is-a-dapp-a-guide-to-ethereum-dapps/), [A Dapp is not a protocol](https://medium.com/proof-systems/a-dapp-is-not-a-protocol-824411a55582).
 Even though blockchain brings many benefits to an applicaiton it also has its limitations.
 The major limitation of blockchain is the ability to query and fetch data in a timely manner.
 In order to over come this limitation we took a hybrid approach: we store all data on the blockchain and replicate partial data on a traditional database.
-With this approach we gain the benefits of blockchain - security and immutability of our data; efficient and user friendly retrival of our data from a traditional database.
+With this approach we gain the benefits of blockchain - security and immutability of our data - and the benefits of traditional databases - efficient and user friendly retrieval of data.

 Here is an overview of the architecutre.
 We'll go more into detail in the next section.